Grants for K-12 Schools

 Climate change poses a significant global threat, one which we are addressing by striving to ensure an equitable, resilient, habitable, and enjoyable world for current and future generations.
 While our work is focused on climate change, we believe in the value of ecosystems services and in the stability and resiliency of healthy natural systems.
 We also believe it is essential that the cost of externalities be incorporated into lifestyle, policy, and business considerations.

-Currently, our grantmaking is focused on efforts to hasten the demise of coal, and on work that increases the abilities of the forests, agricultural lands, and estuaries of the Pacific Northwest to sequester carbon.
-We are looking to support leverageable, measurable work focused on:
+We are focused on investing in regenerative biological systems that influence the carbon cycle (“biocarbon”) and reducing dependency on fossil fuels.
+We have chosen to focus our grantmaking on efforts to hasten the demise of coal and other fossil fuels and on work that increases the abilities of the forests, agricultural lands, and estuaries of the Pacific Northwest to sequester carbon.

 Human Services